Shamar/shamar.github.io/_posts/2019-06-03-what-is-informatics.markdown

 And with this alphabet we need to free the next generation of slaves.

-# Humanity need to evolve
+# Humanity needs to evolve

 It's not just about developers.